dan-v/rattlesnakeos-stack/README.md

 * No Google apps pre-installed
 * Full end to end setup of build environment for RattlesnakeOS in AWS
 * Costs a few dollars a month to run (EC2 spot instance and S3 storage costs)

+## Carrier Support
+I only have access to a single device and carrier to test this on, so I can't make any promises about it working with your specific carrier.
+I'll try to keep this updated with any confirmed working carriers and devices that I've seen posted:
+### Working:
+* T-Mobile (USA): Pixel XL
+### Likely to not work:
+* Sprint (has requirements about specific carrier app being on phone to work)

 ## Installation
 The easiest way is to download a pre-built binary from the [Github Releases](https://github.com/dan-v/rattlesnakeos-stack/releases) page.